rexposadas/teleport/design.md

 ### TLS

-And API will use TLs 1.3, which is the latest version.
+API will use TLS 1.3, which is the latest version.
+1.3 offers improved security and performance gains the previous versions.

 Recommended curves:
 - X25519 : Performant and secure.